-Ana Campbell has been Westword's managing editor since 2016 and oversees the news, music and film sections.
-She has worked at magazines and newspapers around the country and has picked up a few awards for her writing and editing.
-She's written about drug cartels ravaging a Mexican border town, a rising political star turned felon, a high school shooting, and an internet-famous cat.
+Ana Campbell has been Westword's managing editor since 2016; before that she worked at magazines and newspapers around the country, picking up a few awards for her writing and editing.
+She's written about drug cartels ravaging a Mexican border town, a rising political star turned felon, a high school shooting, and an Internet-famous cat.
 She grew up in south Texas.

 After weeks of waiting, organizers of the Annual 420 Rally in Civic Center Park heard today, November 17, that their appeal of violations imposed by Denver Park and Recreation on this year's event was denied.
 That means permitting in the park for ...

 At 23 years old, Murillo is the youngest council member in Aurora, and the daughter of Mexican immigrants and the first in her family to graduate from high school and college.

 16 days ago | Denver Development

 In July, Denver Police and Animal Protection officers found 47 dogs at 2151 South Irving Street, 35 alive and 12 dead, stored in the freezer.
 Marleen Puzak, the home's owner, was charged with 35 counts of cruelty to animals and twelve counts of fe...

 Dope Nailz Lacquer is sold in 32 dispensaries around the U.S., including six in Colorado as of this year.